grandparkla/nyela/index.markdown

 [Walt Disney Concert Hall Garage](https://www.laphil.com/visit/parking) : <abbr title="also known as">aka</abbr> Lot 16, located at 111 South Grand Avenue.
 Enter on 2nd Street or Lower Grand Avenue.

+There are other various parking lots close by!

 <!--
 Health Services Garage